About the event

 **Proceeds from this event will be used to provide support groups, special events and activities like art, music, yoga and fitness opportunities for our local special needs population that can not otherwise afford these.

 I am a mother of an Autistic child who is my idol.
-When he was diagnosed I could not find any resources in the area to help, so I opened Ignite the Senses Children's Gym.
+When he was diagnosed I could not find any resources in the area to help so, I opened Ignite the Senses Children's Gym.
+We have an inclusive program here for these kids because they need to be able to go out into the community.
 It is the only sensory gym in the area to provide these kids with the input they need in order to survive and thrive.
 After opening the gym I have learned truly how many kids are in the area that don't have the opportunities that others may get because of their finances.
-I now provide support groups to help new and old parents get important information so that they don't have to go through what I had too and know that they are not alone.
-Next I am looking to train the fireman and police officers in the area how to spot and help those with autism that may not be able to communicate their needs.
+I now provide support groups to help new and old parents get important information so, that they don't have to go through what I had too and know that they are not alone.
+Next, I am looking to train the fireman and police officers in the area how to spot and help those with autism that may not be able to communicate their needs.
 I want to do whatever it takes to better the lives of these wonderful and beautiful kids.

 Contact the Organizer